kehantan/labbook/docs/buffers_solutions/gel_storage.rst

 **Objective:** To prepare gel storage solution for SDS-PAGE.

-* The final concentration of acetic acid is 5% (v/v).
+* Final concentration = 5% (v/v) acetic acid, in distilled water

 **Materials**

 * Glacial acetic acid
 * Distilled water
+* Measuring cylinder

 **Procedure**

 #.
 Add 25 mL of acetic acid to 475 mL of water and mix to make 500 mL of storage solution.
 #.
+Mix well.
-Mix well, label, and store at bench.
+#.
+Label and store at bench.